MiKL-B/note-taking-app/README.md

 - View kanban, schedule
 - View drawing
 - App branding
-- Add image, audio and video
 - Accessibility (title..)
 - Export PDF
 - Export import settings
 - Set settings auto export pdf when saving note
 - Print
-- see octarine for auto completions links
-- insert date... see tiny mce
 - define path in settings window to create a vault like obsidian to store notes
 - new -> mkfile
 - save -> save the file with the right id